SAP-archive/docs/concepts/bot_builder/action.md

 ## Fallback

 This action lets you redirect the conversation to a human agent.
-First, you need to connect the fallback channel where you want Recast.AI to redirect the message.
+First, you need to connect the fallback channel where you want SAP Conversational AI to redirect the message.
 You can do this on the **Connect** tab by selecting a fallback channel and following the instructions.
 After connecting the fallback channel, remember to activate it by checking the input.

 ![Recast.AI - Fallback action](https://cdn.recast.ai/man/fallback-channel.png)